gitpod-samples/dotfiles_atuin/README.md

 ## Setting up login credentials

-If you're using Gitpod's environment variables to store the Autin login credentials, ensure you have the following environment variables on https://gitpod.io/user/variables with `*/*` scope:
+If you're using Gitpod's environment variables to store the Atuin login credentials, ensure you have the following environment variables on https://gitpod.io/user/variables with `*/*` scope:

-- AUTIN_USERNAME
+- ATUIN_USERNAME
-- AUTIN_PASSWORD
+- ATUIN_PASSWORD
-- AUTIN_KEY
+- ATUIN_KEY

 If you're not sure how to get the values for these, check the blog post: [🔋 Supercharged persistent terminal history — With Gitpod + Atuin](https://www.gitpod.io/blog/persisted-terminal-history-atuin)